oVirt/ovirt-site/source/feature/detailedstabledeviceaddresses.html.md

 Generation CRUD SPs for the new vm_device table Modify all relevant views & SP to have the hash field.

+#### image_vm_map table

+This table becomes redundant since all information is already contained in vm_device.
+Upgrade will drop this table after data is ported to vm_device table.
+A view with the same name (image_vm_map) will be created on top of vm_device to support current code.

 ### DAL

 Adding VmDeviceDAO, VmDeviceDAODbFacadeImpl , VmDeviceDAOHibernateImpl